RockyTheFurry/RTR105/README.md

     Use whoami to find out who you are logged in as or who is logged into an unmanned Linux terminal.

   **Q** -quit

+  **TOUCH**
+    The touch command is a standard command used in UNIX/Linux operating system which is used to create, change and modify timestamps of a file.

+  **CP**
+    Copy from source to dest

+  **MV**
+    command for moving and renaming files.